 Dirty filters block airflow and can cause your system to run for longer periods of time, and keep it from operating properly.

 You might now be asking, “How frequently should I change the filter?”
 Well, there are some things you should consider first, as some filters are recommended to be replaced monthly; others as little as twice a year!
-You can often find the replacement recommendations on the side of your furnace filter.
+You can often find replacement recommendations on the side of your furnace filter.
 It’s a good rule of thumb to replace a filter every three months.
 But if your filter’s dirty, it’s best to just replace it.

-Once you’re done cleaning or replacing the filter, turn to cleaning your outdoor air conditioner unit.
+Once you’re done cleaning or replacing the filter, turn to clean your outdoor air conditioner unit.
 Regular cleaning can help to minimize maintenance, and cools the air more efficiently.
 The best part is … it’s free!

 Hot showers feel great when the temperatures start to drop.
 But a change of your habits and the turn of a dial can help you save money on both your energy and water bill.

 Turning your water heater down may help you save you money each month.
 And, you could also save money by turning up your thermostat in the summer too.